-Newborns with HD almost always fail to have their first bowel movement within 48 hours after birth.
-Other symptoms include
+An early symptom in some newborns is failure to have a first bowel movement within 48 hours after birth.
+Other symptoms may include

 - green or brown vomit

-- explosive stools after a doctor inserts a finger into the rectum
+- explosive stools after a doctor inserts a finger into the newborn’s rectum

 Symptoms in Toddlers and Older Children

-Symptoms of HD in toddlers and older children include
+Symptoms of Hirschsprung disease in toddlers and older children may include

-- not being able to pass stools without laxatives or enemas.
-A laxative is medicine that loosens stool and increases bowel movements.
-An enema is performed by flushing water, or sometimes a mild soap solution, into the anus using a special wash bottle.
+- not being able to pass stools without enemas or suppositories.
+An enema involves flushing liquid into the child’s anus using a special wash bottle.
+A suppository is a pill placed into the child’s rectum.

 - swelling of the abdomen.